bitttttten/jest-transformer-mdx/README.md

 Look inside [this library's test](https://github.com/bitttttten/jest-transformer-mdx/blob/master/test.suite-a.js) and the related [markdown file](https://github.com/bitttttten/jest-transformer-mdx/blob/master/test.md) to see live a example.

-## Options
+## Customising

+This module ships with the defaults from [create-react-app](https://github.com/facebook/create-react-app).
+If that does not suite your project, then you are able to configure the module.
+Since it's not possible to cleanly configure a jest transformer, this is the simpliest way I know of.

-In order to override the template or the config, [as raised in this issue](https://github.com/bitttttten/jest-transformer-mdx/issues/1), you should configure the `transform` option in your jest file to point to a local file.
+In order to configure the module, [as raised in this issue](https://github.com/bitttttten/jest-transformer-mdx/issues/1), you should configure the `transform` option in your jest file to point to a local file.
 In this file you will import a function to setup the module, and then re-export the jest transformer which is exported as `process`.

 Prefer real examples?
 [Look no more](#example-1).